webis-de/argmining19-same-side-classification/README.md

 We have two experimental settings:
  - Within: Train on a set of topics and evaluate on the same set of topics.
  - Cross: Train on one topic and evaluate on another topic.
-We choose the 2 topics with highest number of arguments: abortion and gay marriage
+We choose the 2 topics with highest number of arguments: *abortion* and *gay marriage*.

 ## Data